MVakharia/Codecademy-CSharp/README.md

 - %=

-'continue'—this, along with 'break', are collectively known as 'jump' statements.
+- 'continue' and 'break' are collectively known as 'jump' statements.

-The difference between 'do while' loops and 'while' loops
+- The difference between 'do while' loops and 'while' loops

-Generics
+- Generics

-Array methods and List methods - Remove(), Clear(), Contains(), AddRange(), InsertRange(), RemoveRange()
+- Array methods and List methods - Remove(), Clear(), Contains(), AddRange(), InsertRange(), RemoveRange()

-Named Arguments
+- Named Arguments

-Getting subclasses and superclasses mixed up
+- Getting subclasses and superclasses mixed up

-The 'as' operator
+- The 'as' operator

-Upcasting and downcasting
+- Upcasting and downcasting

-The 'is' operator
+- The 'is' operator

-Static constructors
+- Static constructors

-Interfaces
+- Interfaces

-Value types and reference types
+- Value types and reference types

-Comparing two value types with ==, vs comparing two reference types with ==
+- The difference between comparing value types with == and comparing reference types with ==

-Structs
+- Structs

-Referencing objects through other objects in their hierarchy, or through the interfaces they implement.
+- Referencing objects through other objects in their hierarchy, or through the interfaces they implement.

-Math.Round
+### Math.Round

-Math.Round with an argument of type 'double' will round a midpoint double to the nearest even integer.
+- Math.Round with an argument of type 'double' will round a midpoint double to the nearest even integer.
 For example, 6.5 will be rounded to 6, and 11.5 will be rounded to 12.
 Invariant Culture

-GetHashCode
+- GetHashCode